 To become a research scientist, you must first opt for the PCMB stream in your 10+2 exams.
 You have to clear competitive exams such as JEE to qualify for 3/4 year-long BTech/BSc/BPharma courses.
 Then, you pursue your Post Graduation for 2 years in MSc/Mtech.
 After your masters, you can apply for a PhD, post which you will be able to become a research scientist.
 In the case of medical research, you can pursue a speciality course of DM (Doctorate of Medicine).

 The world is always in need of cancer care professionals in the fields of engineering, medicine, and research.
 If you’re passionate about building a career in the prevention and treatment of cancer, then these career choices might be beneficial to you and the world.
+You might also be interested in knowing how to become a radiologic technologist since this profession also serves the same domain of cancer treatment.

 Do these opportunities for a career in cancer care interest you?
 Tell us in the comments.
 Also, tell us which career we should write about next.